bishtanuj/python/Data Structure/Binary Search Tree/README.md

 **6. Balanced BSTs:**
   * A balanced BST minimizes the height of the tree.
   * Balanced trees ensure efficient search, insertion, and deletion operations.
+  * Examples of balanced BSTs include AVL trees and Red-Black trees.